sanchitmalhotra126/cdo-size-test/pegasus/sites.v3/code.org/public/applab/docs1/putImageData.md

 [short_description]

-Sets the amount of red (ranging from 0 to 255) in the color of the pixel located at the given x and y position in the given image data to the redValue input amount.
+Puts the input image data onto the current canvas element starting at position startX, startY.

 [/short_description]

-**Note**: Canvas and image data must exist before image color functions can be used.
-Create a canvas element in Design mode first or call [createCanvas()](/applab/docs/createCanvas), and then you can capture image data using [getImageData()](/applab/docs/getImageData) before calling setRed().
+**Note**: Canvas and image data must exist before image data can be placed back on the canvas.
+Create a canvas element in Design mode first or call [createCanvas()](/applab/docs/createCanvas), and then you can capture image data using [getImageData()](/applab/docs/getImageData) before using putImageData().
+The size of the captured image data will be determined by the parameters of the getImageData() call and the putImageData() call will only take the starting x and y position to place that size of data back on the canvas.

-**Displaying changed colors**: Using setRed() on image data will not automatically update what you see on the screen.
-You will use setRed() to change the contents of image data then call [putImageData()](/applab/docs/putImageData) to visually update what is in the canvas element and shown on screen.

-**How pixel colors work**: The color you see in a pixel on the screen is made up of 4 values.
-The red, green, blue, and alpha values of a pixel determine exactly the shade of color that appears on the screen.
-Each of these values ranges from a minimum of 0 up to a maximum of 255.
-They are usually listed in the order of Red, Green, Blue, then Alpha - or RGBA.
-A fully red (and only red) pixel would be written as (255, 0, 0, 255).
-A black pixel is (0, 0, 0, 255).
-So reducing a pixel's color values will cause it to be closer to black.
-The alpha value is special because it shows how opaque the pixel should be in comparison to other pixels on the same spot at the screen.
-So an alpha value of 0 would make a pixel fully transparent (regardless of the other color values) and 255 is fully visible.

 [/description]

 ### Examples
 ____________________________________________________

 [example]